x2110311x/DadPass/README.md

+# This Project Was Created at Kent Hack Enough 2019 - https://khe.io/
 ## Inspiration

 Working in IT, I see breaches all the time due to weak password security.
 People reusing passwords, having generally weak passwords, passwords that have been involved in breaches.
 It's become a problem that needs addressed.
 Password security is a major thing many people lack, and it's time for change.